 So, before it’s too late, take a couple of minutes to read the many health benefits of sunshine below and then get outside to enjoy the last little bit of sun and warm weather.
 Sure, fall and winter have sun too, but it is minuscule compared to spring and summer.

 Although sunshine has many health benefits, it does pose serious risks as well.
 This is why it's essential to wear proper protection when outdoors to minimize your risk of skin cancer and exposure to harmful UV radiation.
-We recommend wearing a hat, preferably a sun hat with a 360-degree brim as well as sunscreen of the appropriate strength.
+We recommend wearing a hat, preferably a sun hat with a 360-degree brim as well as a sunscreen of the appropriate strength.
 Sunshine can be beneficial, but only when consumed safely.

 The Benefits of Sun Exposure